Comforter2/2025dsa_finalproject_group4/Shiny_APP/README.md

 2. **XGBoost**
    A gradient-boosted tree model.

-After rigorous cross-validation and hyperparameter tuning, the **XGBoost model** emerged as our best performer in terms of both R² and RMSE.
+After rigorous cross-validation and hyperparameter tuning, the **Multilayer Perceptron (MLP) model** emerged as our best performer in terms of both R² and RMSE.
 It therefore serves as the production engine in this app.

 ---